pryv/dev-pryv.io-opener/src-dest/README.md

 ## Start

 At this moment you should have your application running on the public URL you defined.
-For a **production environment**, please refer to [this part](#nginx-configuration) on how to setup a SSL certificate for your domain.

 ### Native